ChosenOneWyrd/DigiviceColorModifier/README.md

 1. **Always start by creating a BACKUP COPY of your .bin file** so that even if it gets corrupted you can start over.
 If you lose your .bin file, DM me on discord for a copy of mine.
 Again, DM me, do not message in any discord server.

 2. **While changing Digimon Images**, your New Digimon Images should have the same color count as your Old Digimon Images.
-Use some tool like [Canvas Pixel Color Counter](https://townsean.github.io/canvas-pixel-color-counter) to find the color count of your images.
+I have added an auto-adjust color count feature when you update the palette and it works fine for most images.
+But if your image still has wrong colors after replacing, then use some tool like https://townsean.github.io/canvas-pixel-color-counter to find the color count of your images and then use GIMP or https://onlinepngtools.com/decrease-png-color-count to reduce the color count.

 3. **While changing Digimon Names**, your New Digimon Name should have the same length as your Old Digimon Name.
 Use _ for whitespace.
 Only alphabets A-Z allowed, no numbers or symbols.
 Examples:
    - FLORAMON has 8 letters, but I want to change it to KUDAMON which has only 7 letters.
 Then in the tool, I will type `KUDAMON_` to make it 8 characters.
 The underscore _ represents a blank space.